Lantah/Gravity/docs/quick-reference.md

 ### Debian packages
 On Linux, the easiest is to install core using a [pre-packaged debian release](https://github.com/stellar/packages).

-### Quick Start Docker image
-You can use the [quickstart](https://github.com/stellar/docker-stellar-core-horizon) image to run the latest stable and release candidate stellar-core with Docker.

 ### Dev container
 Using vscode and the [container support in Visual Studio Code](../.devcontainer/README.md)